SELF-GUIDED HAUTE ROUTE HIKING TOUR OVERVIEW

 You’ll get a real feel for mountain life in France and Switzerland.
 The summer route was first explored as early as the mid-19th century, so you’ll be following in the footsteps of intrepid early explorers and experiencing French and Swiss mountain culture.

-The Haute Route is the trek of a lifetime for those ready to take on the challenge!
+Hiking the Haute Route is the trek of a lifetime for those ready to take on the challenge!

-HIGHLIGHTS OF YOUR HAUTE ROUTE HIKING TOUR
+HIGHLIGHTS OF YOUR SELF-GUIDED HAUTE ROUTE HIKING TOUR

 ✔ Hike past 2 of the most iconic mountains in the Alps, Mont Blanc and the Matterhorn.